 Lightning rally late vs. Kings, win in shootout

-Alex Killorn and Nikita Kucherov potted goals, Anthony Cirelli assisted on two goals and Vasilevskiy made 38 saves for the Lightning, who have won seven straight over Los Angeles.
-Clifford recorded a goal and an assist, Jeff Carter and Brown scored and Quick stopped 35 shots.
-Drew Doughty played in his 900th NHL game and became the first defenseman in franchise history to reach the milestone.
+Clifford and Jeff Carter each recorded a goal and an assist, Brown scored, and Quick stopped 35 shots.
+Drew Doughty played in his 900th NHL game, becoming the first defenseman in franchise history to reach the milestone.
+Early in the first period, Clifford redirected Derek Forbort's shot across the crease, where Carter was looming.
+Carter then tapped in the easy tally for his 13th at 4:18.

-Clifford redirected Derek Forbort's shot across the crease where Carter was looming.
-Carter then tapped in the easy tally for his 13th at 4:18 to open the scoring in the first.
 Vasilevskiy, who registered shutouts against Arizona and Philadelphia in his previous two starts, saw his goalless streak end at 150:13.
+The backstop denied Anze Kopitar's one-on-one try at 5:55, but Brown screened Vasilevskiy as Clifford put another shot on goal.
+Vasilevskiy never saw the shot, and the puck got through for Clifford's sixth at 6:52.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)